roman-milk/roman-milk.github.io/robs-saga.md

+===

- ****** Rob's Saga Ch.
-01 ****** byJust_Plain_Bob© "I know that all three of you are a little worried about what you might be getting into so I got you these.
+"I know that all three of you are a little worried about what you might be getting into so I got you these.
 I'm giving them to you in the package so that you can see that it has not been opened so copies could be made of the keys and I want each of you to be standing there watching as I open the packages, give you the keys and install the doorknobs.
 I want all three of you to know that you are safe in this house."

  I saw all three of them look at each other and maybe I just imagined it, but I thought I saw all three of them relax just a little.